MatthieuDartiailh/bytecode/doc/api.rst

       A jump may cause to exit an exception table entry.
 If the jump is unconditional the instruction is final and the above applies.
-For conditional jumps, within a :class:`ControlFlowGraph`, we mark explicitly we exit the exception table entry region by inserting a :class:`TryEnd` at the beginning of the target block.
+For conditional jumps, within a :class:`ControlFlowGraph`, we insert a :class:`TryEnd` at the beginning of the target block to explicitly signal that we left the exception table entry region.
 As a consequence, multiple :class:`TryExit` corresponding to a single :class:`TryBegin` can exist. :class:`TryEnd` corresponding to exiting an exception table entry through a conditional jump always appear before the first instruction of the target block.
 However, care needs to be taken since